Listen to This Post

 2. Are they Buying Their Way to the Top?

 If a transporter makes it to the top of search naturally, this means they have been around for a while.
-Meeting the tough criteria Google and Bing place on sites they deem worthy of that first or second page.
-Their business is to give you best results most relevant results, otherwise you’ll perform your searches somewhere else.
+Meeting the tough criteria Google and Bing place on sites they deem worthy of that first page.
+Their business is to give you best and most relevant results, otherwise you’ll perform your searches somewhere else.